banyanlogic/website/Classes and Courses.md

 Security Administration, Continuous Monitoring: Security Administration is the most important piece in keeping a Business Secure and to reduce the loss to a company in event of a breach.
 This section cover Administration of the Security Controls learnt before.
 Labs are based on the AWS and Azure clouds.
 - [Top Of The Page](#current-offerings)

-## Beginner Track: OnRamp to Security for beginners - One Day BootCamp
+## Beginner Track: OnRamp to Security for beginners - One Day Boot camp
 ### Industry need
 * Technicians and junior analysts is the greatest gap in Security Job market
 * 1.8 Million more cybersecurity professionals will be needed by 2022 across the globe.
 Source: (ISC)2 2017 Global Information Security Workforce Study